 Spectral blurring in cochlear implants

-end-2-end models of sound transmission
+end-2-end models of COCHLEAR IMPLANT STIMULATION

-We are combining high-resolution models and automatic speech recognition to assess speech processing strategies and information transmission with cochlear implants.
+We have built high-resolution computational models in combination with automatic speech recognition to assess information transmission with cochlear implants.

 Perception & cognition

-We use a range of measures for assessing speech perception, such as speech intelligibility, speech quality and tolerance thresholds for distortions and artefacts.
+We use a range of measures for assessing speech perception, such as measuring speech intelligibility, speech quality and tolerance thresholds for distortions and artefacts.